ai-dock/ai-horde-dreamer/README.md

 The first worker (GPU 0) will be named according to your specification in `BRIDGE_WORKER_NAME`.
 Extra workers will have this name appended with '#2, #3...'

-The terminal UI is disabled.
-If you would like to use it you'll need to SSH (or docker exec) into your container and stop the dreamer service(s) with `supervisorctl`.
-You can then edit your `bridgeData.yaml` and start the worker manually.
+The terminal UI is disabled when running as a service.
+If you'd like to use it you should set `HORDE_SKIP_SERVICE=true` and access the container by SSH (or docker exec) and launch the worker manually.

 ### Web UI